A Live Interactive Webinar Friday, May 21st, 2021

 After attending this webinar, participants will be able to

 This live webinar is fully interactive.
 Attendees may ask and answer questions throughout the

 presentation and participate in instructor-led polls.

-Registration for the webinar will be on Zoom.
-On the day of the webinar, log-in will be available ten minutes before the start.
+Registration for the webinar will be through Zoom.
+On the day of the webinar, you will log-in using the link provided by Zoom.
+Log-in will be available ten minutes before the start.
 To be eligible for Live CE credits, you must be logged in the entire time.
 Entry to the webinar will be closed 5 minutes after the scheduled start time.

 System requirements: This webinar will be hosted through Zoom.
 Upon registration, participants will be provided a link that they can use to access live from any desktop, laptop, tablet, or smart device.
 If you are unfamiliar with Zoom, we recommend you allow yourself 10-15 minutes before the event begins to assure you are able to successfully log in.
 If you have any difficulties or questions, contact email@example.com